How many people live in subsidized housing in Arizona?

 Data updated August 27, 2024

-About 85,000 people in subsidized housing in 2023, or about 2.2 people per unit.
+About 85,154 people in 2023, or about 2.2 people per unit.
 Subsidized housing options vary by location, ranging from high-rise or garden-style apartments to single-family dwellings, duplexes, and more.
-On average, residents in 2023 had lived in their units for eight years.
+On average, residents have lived in their units for eight years.

 Showing data for